4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

   will not access disk after the patch is initially loaded.
 This is useful if you have a lot of sample playback modules in a patch and want certain ones to load from disk first after the patch is loaded.
-- **Load Sample:** This brings up a file choose dialog box to let you pick a .wav file.
-Stereo or mono files are acceptable.
-The audio will be resampled to the current sample rate.
+- **Load Sample:** This brings up a file chooser dialog box to let you pick a .wav file.

 ### Lights

-* **Disk:** Red light is one when the disk is being accessed
+* **Disk:** Red light is on when the disk is being accessed
-* **Progress bar:** The bar below the sample waveform tells you about the status of playback and buffering:
+* **Progress bar:** The bar below the sample waveform tells you about the status of playback and buffering.
+The white box indicates the position of the play head.
+The background color of the bar indicates the status:
    - Grey: Sample is being read from disk, not ready to play (buffer has not been filled to the Playback Threshold yet)
    - Blue: Ready to play (buffer is filled past the Playback Threshold)
    - Green: Sample is fully loaded into the buffer